FontoXML/fontoxml-nodes-browser/README.md

 * The modal icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.

 For more information see {@link operation/open-nodes-browser-modal}.

+# Contributing

+This package can serve as a base for custom versions of the nodes browser.
+It can be forked by checking it out directly in the `packages` folder of an editor.
+When making a fork, consider keeping it up-to-date with new Fonto Editor versions when they release.

+We highly appreciate pull requests if you find a bug.
+For more general improvements or new features, please file a [support.fontoxml.com](support request).
+That way, we can think along and make sure an improvement is made in a way that benefits all users of this package.